hpmodhejiseneca/cep146/labs/lab-06.md

 # Lab 06

-# Essential Git Commands - In-Class Labs
+# Essential Git Commands

 ## Introduction
-Your instructor will show Git installation, configuration, and first commit.
-Branching, editing, and merging will also be demostrated.
+Your instructor will show Git installation, configuration, and the first commit.
+Branching, editing, and merging will also be demonstrated.

 ## Exercise 1: Git Setup and First Repository
 **Mode:** Individual